hellonarrativ/api-docs/docs/tagbrand.rst

 Place the following code snippet on your site’s order confirmation page, or the page displayed to customers immediately after they’ve successfully purchased their items.
 The code should be populated with order and product purchased details pertaining to your data layer.
 Remember to also replace ``ACCOUNT ID`` with your own Howl account id.

-| **Discounts**

-To ensure the tag captures discount codes, include logic that checks for the presence of a discount code and applies it proportionally to the ``product_price`` variable.
-Discount codes should not be applied to the ``order_value`` variable.

 ::